MatthijsKamstra/haxejs/00helloworld/example.md

 1. Open your terminal
 2. `cd ` to the correct folder where you have saved the `javascript.hxml`
-3. type `haxe javascript.hxml`
+3. Type `haxe javascript.hxml`
-4. press enter
+4. Press enter

 It will output